Epictetus/capistrano-windows-server/README.md

 Cleaning up the server before the initial deploy
 ------------------------------------------------

-If you already have mongrel services installed for your app, remove them.
-If not, skip this step.
+If you don't already have mongrel Windows services installed for your app, skip this step.

+`cap deploy:setup` will create new mongrel Windows services based on the new app location, so you'll need to remove the existing ones.

 If you're using the same naming scheme as you have configured in deploy.rb (in our example, mongrel_1 to 3), then use the deploy:mongrel:remove recipe to remove the services.